 Please Note: Our itinerary in Kanha includes five Exclusive game drives and we always make every effort to ensure that there are three drives for Kanha Zone (Premium) and two drives for Kisli, Sarahi and Mukki zones.

 Rise early!
 Expect an adventure!
 You will have two full days to enjoy and explore the Kanha National Park, a fantastic space with great looking tigers.
 We journey there before sunrise, looking to increase our chances of seeing a tiger.
 Surreal is the simplest way to describe the feeling of being in such a natural environment, with the most refreshing atmosphere and gorgeous landscapes of sal and other trees and every shade of green mixed with the orange-red flowers of the butea gum trees.
 Added to that there are several species of beautiful, colorful wildlife in all shapes and sizes.
 It would be no surprise if this is what inspired Henry David Thoreau, the famous American philosopher to pen the classics Walden and The Maine Woods.
 As you set out to explore this vast national park, make sure you put on the right clothing to keep you warm; it can be quite cold early in the morning.

-For next few hours you can take a little rest, eat some lunch, watch the birds, freshen up or trek around the camps environs by foot.
+For the next few hours, you can take a little rest, eat some lunch, watch the birds, freshen up or trek around the camp’s environs by foot.

 Later in the afternoon you get the opportunity to go back to the park until sunset by jeep.
-Oil lamps will keep our way lighted as head back home.
-If you are not too tired you can have a nice chat about the day’s events around the camp fire before dinner and then get some sleep.
+Oil lamps will light our way home.
+If you are not too tired you can have a nice chat about the day’s events around the campfire before dinner and then get some sleep.